emmaneugene/emmaneugene/README.md

 <p align="center"><i>"I don't just think it will...
 I know it might!"</i></p>

 # About me
-- 🔧 I’m a tinkerer by heart, and have always been interested in the plumbing behind everyday tools.
-For that reason, I gravitate towards learning about systems, programming languages, and hardware
+- 🔧 I’m a tinkerer by heart, and have always been interested in plumbing.
+For that reason, I lean towards systems, programming languages, and hardware

 - 🔍 More information on my [personal website](https://emmaneugene.github.io)